 This video link provides a short video of how to cut for an electrical box in an Omni Block stretcher block.

-All of the electrical is installed as the wall is erected, which is one of Omni Blocks significant system advantages.
+All of the electrical is installed as the wall is erected, which is one of Omni Block’s significant system advantages.
 All electrical materials are standard items and should be available at any electrical parts wholesaler.
-A complete electrical catalog is linked here.
+An abbreviated electrical parts list is linked here.
 These parts are the recommended parts as they have been identified, repeatedly used and fit perfectly within the block.

 All electrical that is required in the first 4 foot grout lift should be noted on the slab (red arrow) at the start of masonry for the mason to clearly see.
 This photo shows an under window application.